-What exactly is an ICP, and why do I need one?
+What is an ICP and why do I need one?

-An ICP represents the kind of business or organization that bring you the most value, while also getting the most value from your product/service.
-It’s a comprehensive description of this customer, covering a range of criteria including firmographic data and common behaviors.
+An ICP represents the kind of business or organization that brings you the most value, while also getting the best from your product or service.
+It’s a broad description of a perfect customer, covering a range of criteria including firmographic marketing data and common behaviors.

-Either way, keeping a clear picture of what exactly your ideal customer looks like is the only way to target your marketing and sales efforts.
-The more detailed your profile is, the more accurately you can zero in on the companies most in need of your service and most likely to give you their business.
-It's a win-win.
+An ICP is a relatively simple but powerful idea that brings sharper focus to your sales targeting.
+Strangely, some businesses never bother.
+What do they know?
+For example, many entrepreneurs create a product then hope the right customers will come along.
+Others may have created an ICP but never thought to revisit it, as business grew.
+Having a clear picture of what your ideal customer looks like today is the only way to target your marketing and sales efforts.
+The more detailed the profile, the more accurately you target those companies most in need of your service and likely to give you business.
+It should be a win-win.

 - Size of the company

 - Current targets and goals